Your Helpful Guide to Safe Medications During Pregnancy

 • Try acupuncture to manage heartburn and reflux [94].

 If symptoms persist or are severe, medications may be used.
-Let’s see the different types of medications and whether these are safe to be used during pregnancy.
+Let’s see the different types of medications and whether these are safe to use during pregnancy.

 Antacids